unyt-org/datex-tractor/README.md

 After acquiring the information
 - Enumerates matched expressions and inserts issue ID into source code
-- Reads in the `README.md` and...
-  - Either appends a number below
-  - Or increments the number if it's already there
-- Commits and pushes the changes made
+- Commits and pushes the changes made - if any, otherwise it pushes an empty commit

 > [!NOTE]
-> This is by design, so the bot has something to commit - even if no changes of the "todos" in the source code have occurred - in turn this allows to track the state of todos precisely via commit hashes submitted by the bot - making its actions transparent via git.
+> This allows to track the state of todos precisely via commit hashes submitted by the bot - making its actions transparent via git, even if the action is only updating all todo-issues to the current state.

 ## Synchronise
 ---